benkehoe/aws-sso-util/lib/README.md

 * `disable_browser`: Set to `True` to skip the browser popup and only print a message with the URL and code.
 * `message`: A message template to print with the fallback URL and code, or `False` to suppress the message.
 * `outfile`: The file-like object to print the message to (stderr by default)
+* `user_auth_handler`: override browser popup and message printing and use the given function instead.
+* `sso_cache`: A dict or dict-like object for AWS SSO credential caching, to override the default file cache in `~/.aws/sso/cache`.
 * Returns the token dict as returned by [sso-oidc:CreateToken](https://docs.aws.amazon.com/singlesignon/latest/OIDCAPIReference/API_CreateToken.html), which contains the actual authorization token, as well as the expiration.

 ## `list_available_accounts` and `list_available_roles`